scythemenace/fullstack-learning-project-files/README.md

 **Topics Covered:**

+- `react-router-dom` basics
 - Recoil for State Management
 - Prop Drilling Issues

 **Description:**

 Learned how to use Recoil for efficient state management in React applications.
 Addressed the issues of prop drilling and how Recoil can simplify state sharing across components in large projects.
+Additionally, experimented with the react-router-dom library and created various client side routes.

 ### Week 8